Khan4218/Provider-directory/README.md

 Right now, the app includes:
 - A homepage that lists providers
 - A search bar to filter by name or specialization
-- Each provider card shows basic info and a "View Details" link (routing set up, detail page coming soon)
+- Each provider card shows basic info and a "View Details" link
+- detail page for each provider
+- 404 error handling for unknown routes

 ## 🚀 Tech Stack